How to Create a Beautiful Soup Web Scraper in Python

 Before starting on the parsing process, you need to understand the structure of the HTML you are working with.

-Said differently, you need to know what to parse and figure out which tags hold the information that you require.
+Said differently, you need to know what to parse and which tags hold the information that you need.

 The following HTML has been extracted from the PythonJobs website.
 It describes the structure of one job posting.